 Yikes, we hate that!
 Tell us which one and what’s wrong so we can get right on it.
 Send us a note at firstname.lastname@example.org.

 Absolutely.
 Wrong email address, wrong course, wrong book option—send us an email with the details and we will get things right, quickety quick.

 Our webtexts are designed to be used online to take advantage of the best interactive features of the web.
 At this point, our webtexts are available in two formats - online and paper.
 We don't currently have a downloadable option or an app.

-If a paper copy of the text makes more sense for you, look for the Store link in the tools menu on the upper right of your webtext.
-From there you can order a copy from our print on demand service.
+If a paper copy of the text makes more sense for you, look for the "Order a Print Book" link in the tools menu (look in the upper right corner).
+From there you can order a copy from our print-on-demand service.
 They cost $30 including shipping, and it delivers in approximately 6-10 business days.
 Please note that if you ask it to ship to a P.O.
 Box, we can't give you a tracking number, and it will probably take longer to reach you.

 Card Verification Value.
 Now you are the only person you know who knows what that stands for!
 It’s the three or four digit number on the back of the credit card.
 If you are rocking an Amex, it’s four digits on the front right.

 Six months is our standard subscription length—plenty of time to get through the semester.
 Need more time?
 Just let us know.
 I am sure we can work something out!
 Same goes if you dropped or failed a class and are retaking it.
 Get in touch with email@example.com and they will get you going again.